Can I get an exemption or waiver from the emissions testing requirement?

 I can’t afford expensive repairs.
 What should I do?

-Check to see if you qualify for a one-year repair or hardship waiver.
+Check to see if you qualify for a two-year repair or hardship waiver.

 How long do waivers last?

-Repair and hardship waivers last for one (1) year from the date the vehicle was due to test.
+Repair waivers last for two (2) years from the date the vehicle was due to test.
 Afterward, the vehicle must complete an emissions test before being eligible for additional waivers.

 What is an Extension?